 Issue 1: Monetizing App Developers

 But there’s a lot that goes into building a well-designed mobile app.
 Coding, integrations, building on multiple platforms, version updates – and that doesn’t even start to skim the surface of content.
-Good apps aren’t created overnight.
-Companies pay billions of dollars to make apps, as significant development work is required.
+Good apps take time to build.
+Companies pay billions of dollars to make apps.
 App developers who fund their own, do so in hopes of building a profit through purchases, upgrades or even mobile advertising.
 (And, note that they’d prefer not to rely on mobile advertising because it can detract from their consumer’s experience).

-Ultimately, app developers need to make money!
-Here’s a scenario: if your personal assistant wasn’t compensated, the quality of service likely wouldn’t be sustainably top-notch for long.
+Ultimately, app developers need to make money to deliver a quality app with a positive user experience.
 Monetizing app developers can allow them to constantly improve their apps and increase user satisfaction.
 That means, the app is better, and consumers are benefiting.

-Issue 2: Location data companies and apps are “self-regulating” privacy sharing
+Issue 2: Location data companies and apps have to “self-regulate”

 In this digital era, we’re constantly evolving the way we deliver and receive data.
 Placing an ad in a publication is no longer the recommended strategy.
 Overall impressions don’t really matter as much as getting through to your target audience.
-Consumers are constantly inundated with communications and information, and it’s the evolution of contextual targeting enabled by machine learning and AI that cuts through the noise and delivers what consumers find valuable.
+We’re inundated by irrelevant ads.
+The evolution of contextual targeting through machine learning and AI helps cuts through the noise and deliver what consumers want.
 As marketing and advertising strategies evolve, so does everything pertaining to the inputs that drive them.
-This includes data.
+This includes data, and location sharing drives value in data sets.

-Brands historically have relied on third-party data.
-First-party data is also, of course, valuable, as it comes directly from the source and alleviates privacy concerns.
+Brands use all types of data sets.
+First-party directly from the source and alleviates privacy concerns.
 For example, you frequently visit and purchase from a specific retailer site, and now that retailer has an idea about your likes to better serve you going forward.
 But third-party data comes from aggregators.
 It’s a compilation of various first-party data at a much larger volume that can be categorized, segmented and publicly available.
-This is the data that is seemingly feared because there’s a lack of transparency in the data sources.
+This is the “feared” data due to the lack of transparency in the data sources.
 And because of that perception, data collectors and aggregators are also advancing with the times and creating policies and procedures that respect user’s choice to share data.
 Third party data is valuable because of its contextual capabilities.
 For example, brands can use this to deeply connect with their audiences through relevant marketing, but the consumer wants transparency into how this deep connection evolved.

 Issue 3: The perceived “fear of being followed”

 Sure, this can be all twisted to sound negative, and lately collecting mobile user data has been made out to sound worse than it is.
 While attributes and behaviors can tie into an IP address or your type of mobile device, it is anonymous.
 You’re sharing anonymous data that doesn’t hunt you down.
-It’s intended to give you something personalized and relevant.
+It gives you something personalized and relevant.
 And if that annoys or scares you, there are increasing regulations to ensure you are aware of this and can easily opt out.

 When it comes to fully understanding content and context, app publishers are the most plugged-in to the right data.
 The app publisher’s data drives the deep contextual targeting that drives agencies, brands and marketers to develop the right strategies to ultimately drive the most relevant content delivery.
 As a result, the end users see a brand’s message that is most in line with their interests.